MicrosoftDocs/dynamics365smb-docs/business-central/ui-extensions-data-replication.md

 ---
 title: Business Central Intelligent Cloud Extensions for Cloud Migration | Microsoft Docs
-description: Use the cloud migration extensions to migrate your on-premises data to your Business Central cloud tenant.
-These extensions allow you to move your on-premises data to the cloud so you can use Business Central in the cloud.
+description: Use the cloud migration extensions to migrate your on-premises data to Business Central online.
+These extensions move your on-premises data to the cloud so you can use Business Central online with your existing data.
-author: edupont04
+author: jenolson
-manager: edupont

 ms.service: dynamics365-business-central
 ms.topic: article